dalanicolai/gnome-tracker-extension/README.md

 * The appchooser.py is a small script that launches a gtk application chooser window.

 * This extension might be useful to use as a template for other seach extensions.
-Also, if you know some python, its (search) behavior can be easily adapted to you own preferences by adapting the code in main.py.
+Also, if you know some python, its (search) behavior can be easily adapted to your own preferences by adapting the code in main.py.

 ### Contact